LexiFi/gen_js_api/TYPES.md

     ```

   This assumes that the type for all fields are JS-able.
 Fields can
+  be mutable (but conversions still create copies).
-  be mutabled, but polymorphic fields are not yet supported.
+  Polymorphic fields are not yet supported.

   OCaml record values of this type are mapped to JS objects (one
   property per field).
 By default, property names are equal to OCaml